Managing connectors

 Call the Connector.get method, e.g., via the following cURL

-request:curl \ --request GET \ --header "Authorization: Bearer $IAM_TOKEN" \ --url 'https://mdb.api.cloud.yandex.net/managed-kafka/v1/clusters/<cluster_ID>/connectors/<connector_name>'You can get the cluster ID with the list of clusters in the folder, and the connector name, with the list of cluster connectors.
+request:curl \ --request GET \ --header "Authorization: Bearer $IAM_TOKEN" \ --url 'https://mdb.api.cloud.yandex.net/managed-kafka/v1/clusters/<cluster_ID>/connectors/<connector_name>'You can get the cluster ID with the list of clusters in the folder, and the connector name, with the list of connectors in the cluster.

 -